Finding patterns of meaning: Reassessing Construal Clustering via Bipolar Class Analysis: Introduction

-Construal analyses do not occur under open-ended, optimal-quality data environments.
-Instead, the accuracy of CCMs should be evaluated in relation to the specific data scenarios imposed by real-world surveys (\cite{sotoudeh_dimaggio_2023}, p.~1842).
 We begin by showing that \emph{bipolar survey items} with varying numbers of options are the most widely available data type for construal clustering analysis.
-Drawing from the literature on survey response (\cite{krosnick_1999, ostrom_1987, ostrom_etal_1992, malhotra_krosnick_2007, malhotra_etal_2009}), we note that an appropriate response adjacency measurement for this type of data requires: \begin{enumerate} \item Prioritizing measuring how respondents' answers shift between rejection and support. \item Addressing comparability issues in the meanings of answer options across questions, particularly when the number of options differs. \item Interpreting responses as discrete choices. \end{enumerate} In Section~\ref{sec:RCACCA}, we give a motivating example showing that the adjacency measures used in existing CCMs may not meet these requirements, making them prone to generating invalid construal clusters.
-To remedy this, BCA incorporates a novel function for measuring respondent adjacency.
+Drawing from the literature on survey response (\cite{krosnick_1999, ostrom_1987, ostrom_etal_1992, malhotra_krosnick_2007, malhotra_etal_2009}), we note that an appropriate response adjacency measurement for this type of data requires: \begin{enumerate} \item Prioritizing measuring how respondents' answers shift between rejection and support. \item Addressing comparability issues in the meanings of answer options across questions, particularly when the number of options differs. \item Interpreting responses as discrete choices. \end{enumerate} In this paper, we give a motivating example showing that the adjacency measures used in existing CCMs may not meet these requirements, making them prone to generating invalid construal clusters.
+To remedy this, BCA adopts a novel function for measuring respondent adjacency.
 This measure, which we call \textit{polarity}, captures how similarly respondents’ answers shift along rejection (negative) or support (positive) responses across questions.
 BCA constructs construal clusters solely based on the variation of these shifts between pairs of respondents.